fershad/fershad.com/src/writing/frontend-tips-speed-up-you-wordpress-website.md

 ---
 title: Frontend tips to speed up your WordPress website
 published: 2021/06/28
+permalink:  /writing/frontend-tips-speed-up-you-wordpress-website/
+summary: >-
+  WordPress powers over 40% of the internet.
+It's a powerful platform that makes content creation possible for more people.
+In this post we'll cover some simple performance optimisation tips you can use to make your WordPress website faster!
 ---

 _This post was [originally published](https://optimised.email/issues/issue-19-speed-up-your-wordpress-website) in my fortnightly newsletter, Optimised._